eduardosaraujo1/2md2-pw-projeto-lanhouse/README.md

 -> If not exists then return status error content 'credenciais invalidas' If response is error, display error message (REQUIRES HTML AND CSS CHANGE).
 If response is success, redirect to home

-ON EACH PAGE
-In the head tag, include session-validate.php that sees if SESSION[current_user] is defined and if not go to login.php
 ```